ReinisS/LoanWebApp/README.md

 you should be able to access the app from the browser at <https://localhost:5001/>

 To stop the application, input Ctrl+C in the console where you ran the project from.

+Alternatively, if you're using VS Code, you can run the project from the VS Code 'Run' tab.
+The necessary `.vscode/launch.json` file has been included.